 In his role with the firm, he often finds himself playing devil’s advocate.
 “I tend to challenge the status quo.
 I’m not necessarily a trend follower or a trendsetter.
 It’s a balance.
 If you’re too much of a devil’s advocate, then you’re just the annoying guy who’s disagreeing with people all the time.
 If I’m going to be devil’s advocate, I want something constructive to come of it.
 It has to have a real point.”

 Dan’s wife, Lyndsey, is an employee benefits attorney.
-They have a daughter, Alexa -- or Lexi for everyday purposes.
+They have a daughter, Alexa -- or Lexi for everyday purposes and a son Jaxson.
 For fun, he is an avid sports fan, loves to travel and attempts to golf.
 A dream he shares with his wife is to visit all the major wine regions.
-But for the next several years, the dream will be put on hold in favor of taking trips with Lexi, sharing with her the world’s wonders.
+But for the next several years, the dream will be put on hold in favor of taking trips with Lexi and Jaxson, sharing with them the world’s wonders.

 He has this to say about the satisfaction he finds in his work: “It’s two-fold.
 First, a lot of people in this industry give advice that’s not necessarily in the best interest of their clients – or at least advice that benefits them as well as their clients.
 Here, we provide unbiased advice that’s all about helping clients through different stages in their lives, actually becoming a part of their lives.
 That’s very attractive to me.”

 “The other part is that this work stimulates me intellectually.
-I get to do the business development work as well as the analytical stuff where I’m part of the investment process.
+I am constantly learning about the finer points of wealth management and how best to apply those concepts to our clients.
 And I’m deeply interested in that as well.”